christiankyle-ching/DisableAutoLoginWin10/README.md

 ## IMPORTANT DISCLAIMER
 **I will not be responsible to any damages** that this program may cause your machine. **DO A SYSTEM BACKUP FIRST!** Read the [LICENSE](LICENSE) for more information.

+_Windows Defender SmartScreen might block the execution of this file.
+Read the [source code](DISABLE_AUTO_LOGIN.bat) if you have any doubts, or run a VirusTotal scan._

 ## How to Install?
 **[Download as ZIP](https://github.com/christiankyle-ching/DisableAutoLoginWin10/archive/refs/heads/main.zip)**, then **extract** to your desired location.